mhoelzer/backend-slackbot/README.md

  - Send a message to a default channel announcing that your bot is online
  - Wait for and process events/messages in an infinite while-loop
  - Ignore any messages that don't contain a direct `@mention` of your bot name
- - Create a command parser that can act upon any command directed at your bot.
+ - Create a command parser that can act upon any command directed at your bot
+ - Be sure to implement a `help` command that lists all commands that your bot understands
+ - Implement an internal self-test command that will `raise` different kinds of exceptions within your bot.
+This will help to "harden" your bot against unforeseen errors, and test its recovery path.
- - Exit your bot program if you receive an exit message.
+ - Exit your bot program if you receive an exit command.
 For example, if your bot is named `example-bot` then your program should exit gracefully when it receives a slack message such as `@example-bot exit`

 ### Part B: API Integration
 Now that you have a working Slack client that responds to commands, connect it to another API.
 Fetch a picture, or a stock price, or the weather forecast or a traffic report.
 Have the bot render the data back to the slack channel.

 ### Guidance Notes

 This assignment will be more of a free-form creative endeavor than in your previous work.
-You will be required to submit a link to a github repo named **backend-kenziebot-assessment**, but you will create and curate this repository on your own instead of forking a Kenzie repo.
+You will be required to submit a link to a github repo, but you will create and curate this repository on your own instead of forking a Kenzie repo.
 Remember that your work on github will become your own personal portfolio that you will want to show off to recruiters and potential employers.
-In addition, you will be building additional functionality into your Slackbot in Phase 2 of this assignment.
-With that said, here are a few best-practices that we will be looking for in your repo:

 #### **Source Code Best Practices**